We've assembled 16 world class speakers for the HAES® Master Class! Get to know them a little better here.

 About Anne: Along with Anne's personal and professional experience with eating disorders, she is a licensed Marriage and Family Therapist in California and a Licensed Professional Counselor in Oregon.
 She holds a Master's Degree in Clinical Psychology from Antioch University, Santa Barbara, CA. Anne's counseling experience spans over 10 years and has included studying and working with experts in the eating disorder field, teaching counseling and communication skills classes, and creating, assisting, and leading several personal growth seminars, body image workshops, and support groups.
 Anne is author of the forthcoming book, If Your Hunger Could Talk.

-Jeanette DePatie — 8 Steps To Getting Started With Exercise (Even If You Haven’t Worked Out In A While–Or Ever) (Thursday, 5PM Eastern)
+Jeanette DePatie -- 8 Steps To Getting Started With Exercise (Even If You Haven't Worked Out In A While--Or Ever)

 Always wanted to start exercising but not quite sure how to go about it?
 Worried about physical limitations that may get in your way?
 Want to build an exercise program that you can stick to joyfully, triumphantly and safely?
 Certified fitness instructor Jeanette DePatie (AKA The Fat Chick) has the program for you.
 Tune in for practical advice that will get you up and moving and keep you that way!